cenote/jasperstarter/README.md

   * Export multiple formats in one commanding call
   * Compile, Print and export in one commanding call
   * View, print or export previously filled reports (use jrprint file as input)
+  * Can compile a whole directory of .jrxml files.
   * Integrate in non Java applications (for example PHP, Python)
   * Binary executable on Windows
   * Includes JasperReports so this is the only tool you need to install